blosmusic/voice-changer/README.md

 # voice-changer
- A voice chnaging application which uses a devices built in microphone
+ A voice changing application which uses a devices built in microphone or assigned input.

+ The application uses a small collection of FX fromt he Tone.js library.

+ Best used with headphones.